Oraichain DAO

 Setting up Oraichain dev environment

-For following along this tutorial I encourage you to working with linux , it would be really easy for you to install all dependencies in linux , if you are working on windows you can install Windows subsystem for linux (WSL) , which will basically enable you to run linux shell in your windows machine .
+For following along this tutorial I encourage you to working with linux , it would be really easy for you to install all dependencies in linux , if you are working on windows you can , which will basically enable you to run linux shell in your windows machine .

 Install Rust 🦀